-Did ver elective critedories Class Type of Vehicle 1 Mopeds 2 Motorcycles and motorscooters.
+DRIVER LICENSE CATEGORIES Class Type of Vehicle 1 Mopeds 2 Motorcycles and motorscooters.
 3 Any single vehicle with a GVWR of 18,000 pounds or less, vehicles designed to transport 15 or fewer passengers, including the driver, and autocycles.
 An autocycle is a motorcycle that has a steering wheel and seating that does not require the operator to straddle or sit astride on it and is designed to travel on three wheels in contact with the ground.
-4 Any vehicle that is not a commercial motor vehicle.
-A (CDL) Any combination of vehicles with a GVWR of 26,001 pounds or more; GVWR of vehicles towed is in excess of 10,000 pounds.
-B (CDL) Any single vehicle with a GVWR of 26,001 pounds or more, or if the GVWR of the towed vehicle is not in excess of 10,000 pounds.
-C (CDL) Any single vehicle or combination of vehicles that meets neither the definition of A or B and designed to transport 16 or more pas- sengers or used to haul hazardous materials requiring placards.
+4 Any single vehicle with a GVWR of 18,001 to 26,000 pounds A (CDL) Any combination of vehicles with a GVWR of 26,001 pounds or more; GVWR of vehicles towed is in excess of 10,000 pounds.
+Any B (CDL) single vehicle with a GVWR of 26,001 pounds or more, or if the GVWR of the towed vehicle is not in excess of 10,000 pounds.
+Any C (CDL) single vehicle or combination of vehicles that meets neither the , , definition of A or B and designed to transport 16 or more pas-sengers or used to haul hazardous materials requiring placards.